Mieszkowice: Middle Ages

 In the High Middle Ages, a Slavic settlement existed there, located on a trade route connecting Lubusz Land with Pomerania.
 Also there are remains of a Slavic fortress nearby.
 The area became part of the emerging Polish state under its first ruler Mieszko I of Poland in 963.
 Later it was part of Pomerania, and then Greater Poland within fragmented Poland, until its annexation by the Ascanian margraves of Brandenburg in the 1284, who then founded the town at the site.

 The first record of Bärwalde is a 1295 deed under the name of Berenwalde.
 Most likely, the settlement was owned by a knight of the von Behr family.
 The settlement was developed following a grid of rectangular streets with a central market place.
 In 1297, St. Mary's Church was first mentioned, and another document gives 1298 as the year when Bärwalde was granted German town law.
 In the late 13th and early 14th century the city walls were constructed, much of which still exist, while the city gates were pulled down in 1867.

 In 1319, the last Ascanian margrave Waldemar died in the town, After his death a war broke out over control of the region, and the town came again under control of the Duchy of Pomerania, but it fell back to Brandenburg after 1328.
-Therefater, throughout the 14th century, Bärwalde was subordinated directly to the Holy Roman Emperor and the regional center to 29 surrounding villages.
+Thereafter, throughout the 14th century, Bärwalde was subordinated directly to the Holy Roman Emperor and the regional center to 29 surrounding villages.
 During this period, it was strongly affected by the Waldensians (Waldenser) movement.
 Since 1353 coins for Brandenburg's New March were struck at the Bärwalde mint.

 In 1373, the region became part of the Bohemian (Czech) Crown Lands, ruled by the Luxembourg dynasty.
 In 1402, the Luxembourgs reached an agreement with Poland in Kraków, according to which Poland was to purchase and re-incorporate the region, but eventually the Luxembourgs sold it to the Teutonic Order.
 Under Teutonic rule, the region was neglected, resulting in the town's economic decline, and robberies became widespread.
 In addition, in the course of the Polish–Teutonic War the town was burnt down in 1433 by Hussite forces marching through.
 When another Polish-Teutonic war broke out in 1454, the Teutonic Knights sold the region to Brandenburg in order to raise funds for war.